Shopify/hydrogen-v1/docs/framework/seo.md

 ## Overwriting title template

 The title template defaults to the pattern of `{page title} - {shop name}`.
-If this is not desireable, you can overwrite it for all pages or for a single page.
+If you want to use a different pattern, then you can overwrite title template for all pages or for a single page.

 ### Overwrite for all pages